So, with a little practice, you can gain the experience and knowledge to know, what engine noises mean.

 Piston Ring Noises

-Piston ring noise is also similar to the valve and tappet noise above; however, it is most noticeable during acceleration.
+Piston ring noise is also similar to, the valve and tappet noise above.
+However, it is most noticeable, during speeding up.

 Usually caused by:

 You can then install the spark plugs and start the engine.
-Consequently, If the noise is reduced, the rings are most likely the problem.
+After that, if the noise is reduced, the rings are most likely the problem.

 Bearing Noises ( Rod Knock )

-Under load or acceleration the noise is louder:
+Under load or speeding up, the engine noises are louder:

-- More distinct knock is routinely attributed to worn rod bearings.
+- More distinct knock, is often worn rod bearings.